 If you’re after for a more budget trip, check out these 3-star, exceptionally cool apartments, based near the centre of Stari Grad.
 They’re rated excellent and have everything you could possibly need for a perfect stay on Hvar Island, including air conditioning, friendly and helpful hosts, beautiful views and modern, clean facilities, including a kitchen- so you can make your own food to save cash if needed!

 Things to do in Hvar

 After a good couple of hours at Dubovica, we climbed back up the slippery hill, through the prickly bushes this time as we were far from the trail.
-I complained loudly about how this was inappropriate activity for someone as ill as I. On the way up we came across the strange sight of an old rusty microwave settled on a pile of large rocks.
+On the way up we came across the strange sight of an old rusty microwave settled on a pile of large rocks.
 On further investigation, we realised that inside the microwave was what looked like a dusty, withering bible… someone’s idea of art, perhaps?
 As we neared the top of the hill we noticed that the bus was waiting at the stop so we quickened our pace and thankfully caught it.

 It didn’t take long for us to want to climb to the highest point of the town, the best way to see any new place.
 So we began the trek to Spanjola Fortress that overlooks Hvar.
 The way up took us through some cute narrow alleyways with a pretty steep incline and we passed a couple of fancy restaurants on the way, as well as a cute tabby cat that was relaxing in a doorway but sadly didn’t want to be my friend.